HomePolitics and Current AffairsNot in palace, erstwhile Princes of Mewar - Vishwaraj Singh and Lakshyaraj...

 Where do members of erstwhile royal families meet?
 Simple answer would be in Palace, which happens to be their homes.
 But these two members of erstwhile Mewar royal family met at a poll booth in Udaipur after a long time.

 Vishwaraj Singh Mewar and Lakshyaraj Singh Mewar are known to have bitter relationship after their infamous property dispute.
-They have not been seen meeting each other in public places since years.
+They have not been seen each other in public places since years.
 But election not only gives chance to emerge victorious, it also provide an opportunity to meet.
 The two met unexpectedly at the polling booth near Jagdish Chowk.

 Lakshyaraj Singh was leaving the booth after casting vote while Vishwaraj Singh was coming to cast his vote.
 Both crossed by and greeted each other.
 Vishwaraj Singh's mother Nirupama Devi was also accompanying him.